YingyingHan1994/IS590_DataMashUpProject/GM data documentation.md

 # 1.Data cleaning assessment
 1. Delete records of which the reference type is "0900".
 2. For those object of which state/city information is given, map the location to their country.
+Or map the longitude/latitude numbers to counrty.
+If so, I need to devide the file into two parts: records with longitude and latitude numbers and those with no longitude and latitude information.
+3. Confirm: for those object of which "cultural area" is "southeast", is it from southeast of the United States or anyother countries?

+I need to discuss with instructor the parsing problem, mapping problem.
 # 2.Describe the authorship, attribution, and/or the provenance of the file.
 To be comfirmed.
 # 3. Describe the semantic contents of the file.